 The Excess Contract reinsures personal lines property excess catastrophe losses caused by multiple perils in Florida.
 The contract is a two-year term contract effective June 1, 2018 to May 31, 2020 and provides \$249 million of reinsurance limits each contract year.
-For the June 1, 2019 to May 31, 2020 term, the contract provides one limit of \$249 million in excess of a \$20 million retention and is 100% placed.
-Recoveries from the Below FHCF Contract and Mandatory FHCF Contracts inure to the benefit of this contract.
+For the June 1, 2018 to May 31, 2019 term, the contract provides one limit of \$249 million in excess of a \$20 million retention and is 100% placed.
 The contract provides reinsurance limits above the Mandatory FHCF Contracts, for CKIC's and CKI's 10% co-participation in the Mandatory FHCF Contracts, and for loss occurrences not subject to reimbursement under the Mandatory FHCF Contracts which only reinsure losses arising out of hurricanes.
+Recoveries from the Below FHCF Contract year, the retention and inuring coverages can be adjusted, within a range and for a premium.
 The contract does not include a reinstatement of limits.
 Reinsurance premium is subject to redetermination for exposure changes.